2012 Winner: iDE

 Read Knowledge @ Wharton Article about iDE HERE

-iDE shares their knowledge, failures, and experience with three primary audiences: like-minded implementers in the sector, government, and civil society partners.
-They show up armed with informative and frank analysis to create transparent dialogue around what’s working, what’s not working, and how, collectively, the sector can deepen their impact.
+iDE shares their insights and experiences with three primary audiences: like-minded implementers in the sector, government, and civil society partners.
+They show up armed with informative and frank analysis to create transparent dialogue around what’s working or not, and how the sector can collectively deepen its impact.
+By engaging with these various stakeholders, iDE can influence policies around market-based solutions to social issues.
 Beyond engagements and collaborations at sector events, iDE partners with corporate and foundation supporters in their efforts to increase impact through their market-based approach.
-They also engage with government, civic society partners and fellow implementers to influence policits around market-based solutions to social issues.